psarando/shire-reckoning/README.md

 then Rivendell New Year's Day (Yestarë) was also Gregorian March 25 in T.A.
 3019 ([see it in action on the Middle-earth simulation page](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html)).

-Finally, we can be assured that the Elves' New Year's Day was precisely on Shire Astron 6 in T.A.
+We may also be assured that the Elves' New Year's Day was precisely on Shire Astron 6 in T.A.
 3019, and the Kings'/Stewards' Reckoning Súlimë 25 was on Shire Rethe 25 in T.A.
 3019, due to the following quote near the beginning of Appendix D (note that S.R.
 1418, 1419 are the same years as T.A.
 3018, 3019):